EvenAngelsNeed/Python_Scribbles/Android ADB/readme.md

 Playing around with subprocess, ADB executable for Android and returning the output.

-I had tried some pakages to do this but wanted something simpler and in my control.
+I had tried some packages to do this but wanted something simpler and in my control.

 Just basic tests.